jbcodeforce/vuejs-studies/docs/index.md

   createApp(App).mount('#app')
   ```

-* The App.vue defines the root component, page template. css and the components to include.
+* The `App.vue` defines the root component, page template, css and the components to use.
+When using router to navigate between page it includes the router-view element.
 * Components are used in html template as element.
 * CSS styles that will be applied to this component and any child component of this component
 * Data is interpolated via {{}} in html.
-It is used to display data.

  ```html
  <template>